eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.2.2 Attestation presentation flows

-This section defines four distinct communication flows between a Wallet Instance and a Relying Party, guiding the implementation of the presentation interface:
+This section defines four distinct communication flows between a Wallet Unit and a Relying Party, guiding the implementation of the presentation interface:

 - **Proximity Supervised Flow**: The EUDI Wallet User is physically near the Relying Party.
-Attestations are exchanged using near proximity technology (e.g., NFC, Bluetooth) between the Wallet Instance and the Relying Party Instance.
+Attestations are exchanged using near proximity technology (e.g., NFC, Bluetooth) between the Wallet Unit and the Relying Party Instance.
 Both devices may be with or without internet connectivity.
 A human representative of the Relying Party supervises the process.

 - **Proximity Unsupervised Flow**: Like the supervised flow, but the EUDI Wallet presents verifiable attributes to a machine without